R-Ladies is dedicated to providing a harassment-free experience for everyone. We do not tolerate harassment of participants in any form.

 - Publication of non-harassing private communication.

 R-Ladies prioritizes marginalized people’s safety over privileged people’s comfort.
-The Founding Members will not act on complaints regarding:
+The Global Leadership Team will not act on complaints regarding:

 - ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’.